margaretmf/margaretmf.github.io/keycreativewriting.md

 Noise.
 It is the crescendo of the day. <br>
 The day is starting. <br>
 The human experiences are rising. <br>
 Noise.
 It wakes me up.
-It is the lawn mower at 6am, the clamor of the dishes, the phone buzzing at 7am, and the annoying sound of chewing and typing on the keyboard. <br>
+It is the lawn mower at 6am, the clamor of the dishes, the phone buzzing at 7am, and the annoying sounds of chewing and typing on the keyboard. <br>

 **Word Associations:** bustle, din, clamor, tumult, uproar, thunder, crescendo, cacophony